tnagler/website/content/authors/tnagler/_index.md

 nonparametric estimation, and statistical learning.
-I invent new models and methods, derive theoretical guarantees, develop efficient computational algorithms, package them in [user-friendly software](software), and collaborate with domain experts to solve real problems in diverse scientific areas.
+I invent new models and methods, derive theoretical guarantees, develop efficient computational algorithms, package them in [user-friendly software](software), and collaborate with domain experts to solve problems in diverse scientific areas.

 I am passionate teacher dedicated to excellence in education and was elected
 [Teacher of the Year 2020](https://www.universiteitleiden.nl/science-talents-and-discoveries/teacher-of-the-year-award/thomas-nagler)